sajeeshtraining/usecase-cloudassesment/README.md

 4. All data at rest for any databases/volumes are encrypted

-Solution
+# Solution

 The above usecases are achieved and will be demonstrated using Microsoft Azure ,Terraform and Azure Powershell Scripts.

-#Usecase 1 VM  provisioning with webserver/application deployment
+# Usecase 1 : VM  provisioning with webserver/application deployment

 For the 1st Usecase, Microsoft Azure has been chosen as the target cloud platform and Terraform as the Provisioning/configuration management solution.